 You can choose an inverter with a higher wattage than you need.
-This will give you more headroom and ensures that the inverter covers for any future appliances that might be added into your system.
-For example, having an inverter with a power output of 3000 watts is better than one with 2000 watts when you live in an area where heavy duty appliances are needed such as air conditioners or water heaters.
+This will give you more headroom and ensure that the inverter covers any future appliances that might be added to your system.
+For example, having an inverter with a power output of 3000 watts is better than one with 2000 watts when you live in an area where heavy-duty appliances are needed such as air conditioners or water heaters.

 It’s best to choose an inverter that can operate at a voltage near your solar panels’ output voltage range.
 Hence, if you are planning on using 36V panels for your system, it makes sense to use a 48V inverter.
 In case you need to add more panels in the future, then it’s easy to do so with a higher operating voltage that your inverter supports.
 If possible, get an inverter with a wide range of working voltages.